 - Avoid sending funds or any personal or financial information to an individual you have never physically met.

 - If you honestly believe the individual is real, conduct online due diligence, including conducting a reverse image search on the individual and looking them up on a search engine.
 Many stories do not hold up to basic online research.

 - Be skeptical of legal documents provided by the romantic partner purporting to corroborate the stories.
 Scammers have become proficient at creating fraudulent legal documents that “look real.”

-By teaming up and living mutually, we can all work together to stop these financial romance scams.
+By teaming up and living mutually, we can all work together to stop these financial online romance scams.

 Learn more from MassMutual …

 This article was originally published in January 2020.
 It has been updated.